reproducing-research-projects/BugsInPy/report/meat.md

 The BugsInPy original paper and the current Git repository do not mention or include any Dockerfile, but DockerHub does have an image for BugsInPy published by one of the authors of the BugsInPy original paper; however, we could not find a Dockerfile corresponding to that image.
 Moreover, we wanted our image to include other changes mentioned below (e.g., Conda).
 The use of container sandboxes modifications that the BugsInPy script makes to the environment (e.g., modifying `~/.bashrc`).
-While our image is available in the popular DockerHub registry, we suggest that users seeking robust reproducibility build the image from our Dockerfile available in our Git repository rather than depending on an external registry.
+While our image is available in the popular DockerHub registry \cite{faustinoaqbugsinpy-testall}, we suggest that users seeking robust reproducibility build the image from our Dockerfile available in our Git repository rather than depending on an external registry.

 3. **Added Conda package manager:** Each bug may require a different version of Python, as specified in the dataset, but the BugsInPy script _ignores_ the specified version of Python, deferring to the system default Python instead.
 Presumably, the BugsInPy authors manually changed their system's version of Python according to the specification of each bug, but this process is not fully automated, making it difficult for future users.